Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: -pruned -CBS

 This variant of $k$-CBS bakes a Hamming-distance $\varepsilon$-viability check into the search.
 That is, for prefix $\pre$, $\suflen$-length target suffix $\suf$, and possible $\suflen$-length continuations $\cont$, we seek bounds on

 At each step of the search, we keep a count for each partial path of the current Hamming distance.
-Paths whose running Hamming counter would exceed the budget $\varepsilon$ are never expanded; they are removed from the beam---similar to how we remove paths that contain an EOS in $k$-CBS.
-EOS handling itself is unchanged from Algorithm~\ref{app:alg:beam-topk}: candidates whose last token is EOS are recorded and removed from the beam, but do not contribute to the lower bound.
+Paths whose running Hamming counter would exceed the budget $\varepsilon$ are never expanded; they are removed from the beam.
+EOS handling is unchanged from Algorithm~\ref{app:alg:beam-topk}: candidates whose last token is EOS are recorded and removed from the beam, but do not contribute to the lower bound.
 Only the mass of $\varepsilon$-viable paths removed by the across-beam prune is banked toward the upper bound (see below for details); non-$\varepsilon$-viable paths are discarded by Hamming monotonicity, and EOS-terminated paths are discarded because they cannot produce $\suflen$-length continuations.
 As a result, no returned final continuation lies outside the Hamming $\varepsilon$-ball, and beam search pruning capacity is never spent on paths that are not $\varepsilon$-viable under Hamming distance.

 In a bit more detail, the Hamming distance is monotone non-decreasing: once a mismatch occurs, it can never be undone.
-Therefore, a partial path whose Hamming distance exceeds $\varepsilon$ can never end up in the Hamming-distance $\varepsilon$-ball, $\hamball(\suf)$.
+A partial path whose Hamming distance exceeds $\varepsilon$ can never end up in the Hamming-distance $\varepsilon$-ball, $\hamball(\suf)$.
 This means that we can prune that path immediately.
 We refer to this approach as our \newterm{Hamming-$\varepsilon$-pruned $k$-CBS algorithm} (Algorithm~\ref{app:alg:beam-topk-hamming}).
 For this algorithm, unlike Algorithm~\ref{app:alg:beam-topk}, we do not wait until the end to run the final distance check on the returned sequences in $\sF$.
 Further, since we establish ahead of time that we want to use $\ham$ as the distance metric with a chosen $\varepsilon$, continuing to expand such a node would not only be wasted work: any descendant sequences that remain in the beam would potentially be taking spots for (lower probability) sequences that would otherwise be included in the beam and may be in $\hamball(\suf)$.
 Pruning such sequences once they are encountered allows for the next-highest-probability candidate sequences (if they exist) to be included in the beam $\sL$, so that we can expand them in the search instead.